MHT: THE NEW TERM FOR HRT

 SUMMARY

-MHT is the most effective treatment for symptoms of menopause, including hot flushes and night sweats.
-It is also a safe treatment for most women if started within 10 years of menopause or before the age of 60.
-For women who are outside these ranges and who have menopausal symptoms, the benefits of MHT may still outweigh the risks.
-However, a careful discussion with your doctor is required.
-Different types of MHT have different risks, and the transdermal options (gels and patches) may be the safest option for most women.
+MHT is the most effective treatment for several symptoms of menopause, including hot flushes and night sweats.
+The benefits of treatment probably outweigh the risks for most women if started within 10 years of menopause or before the age of 60.
+For women who are outside these ranges and who have menopausal symptoms, MHT may still be considered, however, a careful discussion with your doctor is required that considered your individual risk factors.